ravina-mestry/blockchain_project/README.md

     Compiled the code in remix and deployed it to Ropsten test network.
     Verified the source code.

-2. Updated .env file with Infura token, contract address, owner address and spuer secret private key.
+2. Updated .env file with Infura token, contract address, owner address and super secret private key.

 3. Created wallet.js to get wallet details, installed the package and ran using below command.
     ```npm install ethereumjs-wallet```